Aborting Sensibility, Breeding Ignorance

 Criminalizing a life-protecting procedure is absurd.
 The government is “forc(ing) people to be pregnant against their own consent,” said Alexandria Ocasio-Cortez in a tweet.
 In comparison, a person is not forced to donate blood or an organ to someone with a life-threatening condition.
 Even if they are the only genetic match to someone that will die without the donation, they have to give consent first.
 Why is pregnancy an exception?
 Why does a person have to complete a pregnancy to save a life, especially when that child will likely be one more forgotten child mixed in with the 443,000 other children in foster care, as seen on childrensrights.org.

 In 1973, when Roe v.
-Wade came into fruition, the Guttmacher Institute (a US-based reproductive health non-profit,) found that, “The number of adoptions rose from 91,000 in 1957 to 175,000 in 1970, then fell to 130,000 by 1975; the decline of the early 1970s coincided with the legalization of abortion.”
+Wade came into fruition, the Guttmacher Institute (a US-based reproductive health non-profit,) found that, “the number of adoptions rose from 91,000 in 1957 to 175,000 in 1970, then fell to 130,000 by 1975; the decline of the early 1970s coincided with the legalization of abortion.”
 This shows that the number of stray lives led by children decreased and people that were not ready to bare another life were spared that weight.
 It does not matter the circumstances of a pregnancy, a person has the right to their own autonomy and without the ability to have a safe and legal abortion, something more dangerous can and will be pursued.
 Another 2003 finding by the Guttmacher Institute, for pre-Roe v.
 Wade era, showed that in, “one analysis, extrapolating from data from North Carolina, … an estimated 829,000 illegal or self-induced abortions occurred in 1967.”

 When it comes to something as drastic as raising a child for the rest of a lifetime, drastic measures may ensue to prevent it, even if death is at risk.
 Just as Amnesty precisely states, “Criminalizing abortion does not stop abortions, it just makes abortion less safe.”